"get past" meaning in English

 2. To cause something to get around a blockage; to cause to get around or surpass something that is in the way.

-3. (of a mistake) To pass by unnoticed by someone who would have the power to stop or correct it.
+3. (figurative, of a mistake) To pass by unnoticed by someone who would have the power to halt or correct it.
+Tags: figuratively Translations (to pass by unnoticed by someone who would have the power to halt or correct it): pasar desapercibido (Spanish)

 4. (figurative, by extension) To get through a difficult time; to overcome a source of grief.
 Tags: broadly, figuratively Synonyms: reach past